microsoft/CosmosDB_Multi-Tenant/README.md

 to handle unpredictable volume, maintain low latency response time to users at any part of the world, maintain high availability & business continuity with optimized cost based on the usage.

-It currently has the following clients in Car Rental and Hotel Industry:
+It currently has the following clients in the Hotel Industry:

 <img src="./images/MultiTenant_Hotel_Business_Model.jpg" alt="Application Data Model Architecture" Width="600" Height="400">